Use Case case study

 • The boarding pass is issued to the passenger

-Alternate Scenario: Check-in process for Individuals having special needs
+Alternate Scenario: Check-in process for Individual having special needs

 • The booking clerk enters the PNR number and verifies the data